Donate

 Applicants for this post must submit an application form together with a cover letter stating suitability for the position.

-Job Description Pre Apprenticeship Instructor
+Job Description CTC Instructor

-Application Form Pre-Apprenticeship Instructor
+Application Form Instructor

 Completed applications should be forwarded by email to: sineadn@limerickyouthservice.org